-The JPB decided that an additional two (2) EMUs should be available as spares when full revenue service was initiated.
-Only a single spare trainsets was available on September 21, 2024, because of the damage to TS-311, and Stadler's inability to deliver a 17th trainset in time for that unit to be burned-in prior to the September 21, 2024 RSD.
+The JPB had earlier decided that an additional two (2) EMUs should be available as spares when full revenue service was initiated.
+Because of the damage to TS-311 and Stadler's inability to deliver a 17th trainset prior to the planned start of service, only a single spare trainset is available to support revenue service.
+Caltrain reports that it is challenging to operate and maintain a fleet of new vehicles with only a single train in reserve.
+Trainset number 17 is expected to arrive in late November 2024.